Ian Crocker (commentator): Career

 Setanta went into administration in June 2009 and the UK side of their broadcasting operations was wound up soon after.
 Crocker went freelance and spent the next season (2009–2010) working for a variety of different outlets.
 Setanta's sports rights were carved up, with some of the SPL matches returning to Sky, and Crocker was contracted to be Sky's SPL commentator again, seven years after he had previously fulfilled the role.
 Crocker also worked on UEFA Champions League matches for STV who produced their own in-house coverage, with separate commentary and presentation, of the same matches shown on ITV1.
 Crocker was also contracted to work for ITV1 on their FA Cup Highlights shows, as well as being heard by an international audience commentating on Premier League matches for Premier League Productions.

 Crocker travelled to South Africa for the 2010 World Cup where he was ITV's fourth commentator, covering two matches live and several other matches for their highlights shows, including Switzerland's defeat of Spain, and Portugal's 7–0 victory over North Korea.

 In September 2010, it was announced that Ian Darke was leaving Sky Sports to join ESPN America as their leading football commentator.
 Crocker was subsequently re-signed by Sky Sports on a permanent basis as an integral part of their football commentating line-up.
-Crocker commentates frequently for Sky Sports coverage of Scottish football.
+Crocker is the lead commentator for Sky Sports coverage of Scottish football and also provides commentary for the Premier League Productions World feed.

+In June 2026, he has been covering the matches for the Fox Broadcasting Company of the 2026 FIFA World Cup being held in North America.